unjs/unstorage/docs/content/6.drivers/overlay.md

+---
-# Overlay
+title: Overlay

-This is a special driver that creates a multi-layer overlay driver.
+description: This is a special driver that creates a multi-layer overlay driver.
+---

 All write operations happen on the top level layer while values are read from all layers.